aws-solutions-library-samples/guidance-for-generating-product-descriptions-with-amazon-bedrock/README.md

 1. Create an [EC2 environment in AWS Cloud9](https://docs.aws.amazon.com/cloud9/latest/user-guide/create-environment-main.html), launch the EC2 instance into a public subnet, and write down its Public IPv4 address (#cloud9_ec2_ip).

 2. [Resize the EBS volume](https://docs.aws.amazon.com/cloud9/latest/user-guide/move-environment.html#move-environment-resize) that the environment (created in Step 1) uses to at least 20GB.
-It comes with 10GB by default.
+It comes with 10GB for t2.micro by default.

 3. Clone the repo:
    ```